Tsardines/divinity-2-skills/README.md

 I got fed up with wading through clunky menus and pages in order to look up skills.
 So I decided to make my own thing.
 All you have to do is type your search criteria into a box and *bam,* your info shows up.
 When playing a game as tough as DOS:2, you want to have knowledge that's easily accessible.

+**Skill Checker** is not affiliated with [Larian Studios](http://larian.com/) and is not indended for commercial use.
+For personal use only.

 ## **Format**

 #### Users will be able to see: